colinbull/StrongNetCoreConfig/README.md

 # Strongly type access for .NET Core for F#

 True strongly type Net core configuration access.
 This simple library, provides a hook to use F# Type provides with .net core configuration system.

+**Note** this project doesn't actually add anything that wasn't already there in the F# + netcore ecosystem.
+It just ties together a few concepts.

 Currently, no NuGet pacakage is available, but the actual extension is only a single file which can be referenced using paket,